17 Beautiful Picnic Spots in the Blue Mountains

 This narrow rock juts out over the Grose Valley, giving 270-degree views.

-After you have taken in the view, make your way back up the staircase to the old picnic shelters that line the track towards the top – on a recent tour we did, the guide prepared our lunch, a beautiful homemade soup, while we walked down and back.
+After you have taken in the view, make your way back up the staircase to the old shelters that line the track towards the top.
+On a recent tour we did, the guide prepared our lunch, a beautiful homemade soup, while we walked down and back.

 Location: – open Google map location